Finch-API/finch-docs/docs/Product-Guides/Request-Forwarding.md

 ### Supported Integrations

-> For providers that have both API and non-API based authentication methods, Request Forwarding is only supported for connections that were established via the API-based auth method.
+> Request Forwarding is only supported for connections that were established via the API-based auth method.

 API documentation for the systems that are currently supported by Request Forwarding are referenced below.